Grace and Truth

 Multnomah Falls - Photo by Perry Kibler on Unsplash

-[Photo by Perry Kibler on Unsplash]
+[Multnomah Falls - Photo by Perry Kibler on Unsplash]

-Jesus is the only one who interprets the Father.
+John concludes with a significant contrast – Rather than Moses, Jesus is the only one who interprets the Father.
 John presents him as the one who reveals God and makes Him known.

-• (John 1:14-18) – “And the Word became flesh and pitched his tent among us, and we gazed upon his glory, glory as an only-born from his Father, full of grace and truth… Because from his fullness we all received, even grace over against grace.
+• (John 1:14-18) – “And the Word became flesh and pitched his tent among us, and we gazed upon his glory, glory as an only-born from his Father, full of grace and truth <…> Because from his fullness we all received, even grace over against grace.
 Because the law was given through Moses, grace and truth through Jesus Christ came to be.
 No one has seen God at any time.
 The only born, the One who is in the bosom of the Father, He has interpreted…

-The Greek clause translated as the “only born Son” expands on verse 14 - “We beheld his glory, a glory as of an ONLY BORN from a father, full of grace and truth.”
-He is the one who unveils and provides “grace and truth” to men and women, and throughout the Gospel of John, he “interprets” and reveals the “unseen God” to anyone who responds to him in faith - (John 6:46, 8:38, 14:7-9, 15:24).
+Christ is the one who unveils and provides “grace and truth” to men and women, and throughout the Gospel of John, the Son “interprets” and reveals the “unseen God” to anyone who responds to him in faith - (John 6:46, 8:38, 15:24).

 The Gospel of John does not present a Messiah who is identical to the Father, but one who knows and reveals the Living-Giving God; therefore, anyone who has “seen” Jesus has “seen” the Father and received “Grace and Truth.”
-All things were made according to the “Word,” the Logos, and not according to the Torah or anything else.
+All things were made according to the “Word,” the ‘Logos’, and not according to the Torah or anything else.

 In contrast, Jesus dwells in God’s very “bosom.”
 He has seen the Father face to face; therefore, he is the only one who can “declare” and represent the invisible God to the world - (Exodus 33:17-22).